Joseph Oliphant –CEO/Principal - Director of Curriculum and Instruction

 Ms. Sharon Zaborowski is the business/operations manager for PACS.
 Ms. Zaborowski has a degree in business administration and has worked with charter schools in the Pittsburgh area for more than 20 years.
 She is dedicated to assisting in the education process of our youth.

-Mr. Raymond Rall is in his fifth year at PACS.
-He is the lead teacher and the Director of Safety.
+Mr. Raymond Rall is in his seventh year at PACS.
+He is the Attendance and Accountability Director and the Director of Safety.
 Mr. Rall has a master's degree in education from the University of Pittsburgh, as well as bachelor's degrees in history and media communication.
-He is in his eighth year of teaching overall and has worked previously at Summit Academy and Clayton Academy.
+He is in his tenth year of teaching overall and has worked previously at Summit Academy and Clayton Academy.
 Mr. Rall is a dedicated teacher who loves what he does and has a real passion for his students.
 He is certified in social studies, English and communications.
-He teaches American literature, creative writing, journalism, public speaking, and web design.
-In the past, he has also taught U.S. History and Civics at PACS.
+He teaches Public Speaking, U.S. History, and Civics at PACS.
 Mr. Rall also works on the school's website.

 Dellane Ratley-Fisher – Guidance Counselor